forkphorus/sb-downloader/README.md

 ## API

-You can .sb downloader from npm:
+You can install .sb downloader from npm:

 ```
 npm install @turbowarp/sbdl